-• There was no hearing loop available, however staff could identify patients who had hearing difficulties and alerts were also added to the patients' record and patients were assisted to the consulting rooms if required.
+- Staff told us that translation services were available for patients who did not have English as a first language. - There was no hearing loop available, however staff could identify patients who had hearing difficulties and alerts were also added to the patients' record and patients were assisted to the consulting rooms if required.